 Kristen Schaal – Live at the Fillmore

-Known as much for her acting work and occasionally appearances on The Daily Show, Kristen Schaal's standup is clearly rooted in her sketch and improv background, as well as her “surreal brand of whimsy."
+Known as much for her acting work and occasional appearances on The Daily Show, Kristen Schaal's standup is clearly rooted in her sketch and improv background, as well as her “surreal brand of whimsy."
 Her theatrical special is silly and filthy and magical until the halfway point, when it all goes a little off the rails in the best possible way.

 Mike Birbiglia – My Girlfriend's Boyfriend